Judasz Tadeusz Krusinski

-Judasz Tadeusz Krusinski (born 1675 – died 1756) was a Polish Jesuit who lived in the Safavid Empire from 1707 to 1725/1728.
+Judasz Tadeusz Krusinski (correctly, Polish: Krusiński) (born 1675 – died 1756) was a Polish Jesuit who lived in the Safavid Iran from 1707 to 1725/1728.
 He acted as an intermediary between the Papacy and the Iranian court, and also functioned as a court translator.

 Proficient in Persian and well acquainted with the nation and its people, he was an inhabitant of the Safavid royal capital of Isfahan and a "first-hand witness" to the capture of the city by the rebellious Afghans in 1722.
 Krusinksi's accounts make him an important primary source on this particular period of the Safavid era.